Last Updated on

 Find more great tips for visiting Alcatraz Island with Kids.

-Although this area encompasses many of the national parks in the Bay Area, there are additional exciting adventures to be had.
+Although this area encompasses many of the national parks near San Francisco, there are additional exciting adventures to be had.
 The Marin Headlands has beautiful hikes that take you past abandoned military batteries which make for great places for imaginative play.
 The views of San Francisco and the Golden Gate Bridge from atop the bluffs are spectacular.
 Stop by the Marin Headlands Visitors Center to pick up a junior ranger packet specific to the headlands.

-Want more ideas for adventures in the largest of the National Parks in the Bay Area?
-Read all about the Kid-Friendly Presidio of San Francisco.
+Want more ideas for adventures in the largest of the Bay Area National Parks?
+Read all about 9 Great Things to do in the Presidio of San Francisco.

 Park entrance is free.
 There are tables to enjoy a picnic.
 Although the park hours are 10AM-5PM daily, guided tours only happen at 2PM on weekdays, 11AM and 2PM Saturdays and Sunday.